UniSharp/doc-us/README.md

 # Doc Us

-A MySQL Schema Documantation Generator for Laravel.
+A MySQL Schema Documentation Generator for Laravel.

 ## Installation